How do you monitor a forest? This is especially useful in areas where deforestation is rampant.

 Tell us about an interesting work you did

 We had to work with the state government to give them details about land used by farmers for growing sugarcane.
 Since sugarcane consumes a lot of water, the farmers pay water tax for growing sugarcane.
 The government wanted to know the actual hectares of land used for growing sugarcane.

-We used drones to capture images across huge tracts of land, divided it into smaller tracts based on ownership and were able to extract unique features associated with sugarcane from those lands and hand over the data to the government.
+We used drones to capture images across huge tracts of land, divided them into smaller tracts based on ownership and were able to extract unique features associated with sugarcane from those lands and hand over the data to the government.
 In order to test the accuracy of our model we would travel to the site and verify if the lands that were tagged as sugarcane lands matched with the lands where sugarcane was being planted.
 We also produced the DTM ,DSM ,contour RGB drone data.
 Now we have developed a Lidar Sensor Drone.
 Why do we need Lidar Sensor Drones?
-In dense forest areas we can’t get the exact ground points from RGB drone data.
+In dense forest areas we can’t get the exact ground points from RGB drone data (cameras that capture Red, Green, and Blue light).
 So we go for Lidar.
 Basically a Lidar pulse is sent out of a transmitter and returns back to the sensors, some at upto 150000 pulses per second.
 It penetrates the gaps in leaves, reaches the ground and returns back to the receiver.
 So we can create the Digital terrain model with more accuracy in centimeters.
 We have successfully operated a UAV Lidar sensor for a dense forest area in Indonesia

 How is your typical day at work?
 What do you love about your job?